tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * **Question 1:** Would you trust in this model to deploy a fraud detection solution in a bank?

-  * **Sample Answer:** Model's accuracy seems to be good (`0.99`), after analyzing the confusion matrix, it can bee observed that the model is only predicting the fraudulent non-fraudulent transactions, so we can re-train the model using a different combination of features.
+  * **Sample Answer:** Model's accuracy is better than using decision trees, so if we want to deploy a fraud detection solution for loans in a Bank, we would trust in random forest more than in decision trees.

 * **Question 2:** What are your insights about the top 10 most importance features?

-  * **Sample Answer:** It seems that the merchant is not relevant for the model, so we can create a new random forest model by only taking these top 10 features.
+  * **Sample Answer:** It seems that the Bank is not relevant for the model, so we can create a new random forest model by only taking these top 10 features.
 Also, for piloting this model in a business environment, we will only need to fetch new data about these 10 features.

 Answer any questions before moving on.